Delivery is £9.90 or free over £50 for all orders within the UK and the Channel Islands.

 How will my order come?

-We prefer to send orders by overnight fragile courier where possible.
-We use APC Overnight fragile service.
+Lightweight parcels, such as those containing pots or floating plants, will usually be sent by Royal Mail First Class and will come via your regular postie.
+Other orders will usually be sent by overnight courier.
+We use APC Overnight or sometimes ParcelForce.
 The courier will call at your address.
 If you are not in, the driver has been asked to leave the plants in any safe and shady place.
-If you would prefer the parcel to be left in a specific place, not to be left if there is no reply, or not to arrive on a certain date, there is a box on our website checkout where you can enter instructions for this.
+If you would prefer the parcel to be left in a specific place, or not to arrive on a certain date, there is a box on our website checkout where you can enter instructions for this.

-Orders going to the Highlands and Scottish islands, or the Channel Islands, will usually arrive by Royal Mail whatever their size, since couriers offer slower services and at much higher prices for these areas.
+Orders going to the Highlands and Scottish islands, or the Channel Islands, will usually arrive by Royal Mail whatever their size, since courier services to these areas are slower and much more expensive.
 We feel that using Royal Mail is the best option in these cases.

 We will email you when your order has been dispatched, telling you how it has been sent and when to expect it.